Our client was the beneficiary of a petition made by his U.S. citizen father more than 20 ...

 Our client was born in Mexico to a U.S. citizen mother more than 56 years ago, but ...

-On this case we also presented evidence that her 26 year old son would still be eligible for a visa as well, because he hadn't aged out yet.
-We included documentation for the immigration officer to read that showed that the step-son of a permanent resident card holder will have not aged out if at least a payment had been made for his previous DS-260 form before he turned 21.
-Her son was also approved for his visa and green card even though he was the derivative 26 years old step-son of a permanent resident card petitioner.
-Technically only 11 months were added to the original I-130 priority date to approval time frame, but the previous DS-260 payment and recognition of this fact by the Dept. of State officer is what helped with this approval.
+On this very same case we also presented evidence that her 26 year old son would still be eligible for a visa as well, because he hadn't aged out of his eligibility to obtain his green card yet.
+We included documentation for the immigration officer to read that showed that the step-son of a permanent resident card holder will not have aged out if at least a payment had been made for his previous DS-260 form before he turned 21.
+At the conclusion of this process, he was also approved for his visa and green card even though he was the derivative 26 year old step-son of a permanent resident card petitioner.
+Technically only 11 months were added to the original I-130 priority date to approval time frame, but the previous DS-260 payment and recognition of this fact by the Dept. of State officer is what helped freeze this clients age which resulted in an approval.

 We received a request from a local law firm on guidance on how to prepare a petition for ...

 Our client wanted to submit a petition for relative and consular processing for his spouse in Mexico.
 She was previously living in the United States, but she returned to Mexico shortly before she was 18 1/2 years old.
 Since she left the U.S. before she was 18 1/2 she never acquired "unlawful presence" in the United States, and thus she did not have either a 3 or 10 year bar.
 We were able to get her permanent residency approved without issue.
-We also included documentation and preparation for her interview in respect to possible immigration officer questions about her previous stay in the United States.
-On a side note this particular client needed an expedited interview setup, due to a family members murder.
+We also included documentation and preparation for her interview in respect to possible questions from the immigration officer in regards to an erroneous finding of unlawful presence, due to her previous stay in the United States.
+On a side note this particular client needed an expedited interview setup, due to a family members murder in Mexico.
 Our client was in significant danger and we completed an expedited interview request at the U.S. consulate in Ciudad Juarez, Mexico with an interview date setup in only 2 weeks time.

 Our U.S. citizen client wanted to make a petition for his fiance, and his fiance was living ....

 Our client wanted to pursue consular processing for her two children who were minors here in the United States.
 Since they were minors they never were considered to be in the U.S. as unlawfully present.
 Therefore no I-601A waiver was necessary, and the two children traveled to Mexico with their U.S. citizen mother to obtain the permanent residency.
 The received there green cards without issue.
 Once they entered the U.S. they were then immediately eligible to apply for their U.S. citizenship, and they successfully completed that as well.
 The U.S. citizen mother was very nervous to take her children to Mexico to complete this process, but she was also so very happy with our work.
-Her case was completed without any problems whatsoever.
+Her case was successfully completed and her children have now even obtained derivative U.S. citizenship.

 Our office received a request from a local law firm on guidance on how to prepare & obtain FOIA

 Our client was born in Mexico to a U.S. citizen mother more than 56 years ago, but she was never able to obtain a green card or U.S. citizenship.
 She had tried other local organizations for assistance in acquiring her U.S. citizenship for many, many years, but she was never successful.
 When she came to our office in 2017, she had basically lost hope.
-However, we obtained many hard to find documents for our client including census reports, delayed birth certificates, baptism records, etc. in order to show that the U.S. citizen mother had resided in the U.S. for more than 10 years before our client was even born, which was required in this case.
-So all documents required were from 1962 and earlier, and they were not readily available.
-We prepared our clients package, and she received proof of her acquired U.S. citizenship at birth, when her U.S. passport was issued to her in just 4 weeks time.
+However, we obtained many hard to find documents for our client including census reports, delayed birth certificates, baptism records, etc. in order to show that the U.S. citizen mother had resided in the U.S. for more than 10 years before our client was even born, which was a requirement in this case.
+All of the documents required were from 1962 and earlier, and they were not readily available.
+We prepared our clients paperwork, and she finally received U.S. passport in just 4 weeks time with the evidence of her acquired U.S. citizenship at birth.
 After living without any lawful status for over 56 years she was very happy with a big smile on her face when she had her U.S. passport in her hands.

 Our client had previously received her U-Visa from another organization.
 When she came to our office she was seeking her final adjustment of status to get her green card.
 We provided a list of documents for her to gather, and once we submitted her immigration package to USCIS she initially received another temporary work permit, and then shortly afterwards she received her permanent resident card.
 In this case there were no extra delays, because her package was well prepared just like all of the other packages we prepare.
-So finally she could leave the country to visit her mom after many years inside the U.S. with he green card in hand.
+She mentioned that she was very happy now that she was able to finally leave the United States to visit her mom after many years inside the U.S. with her green card in hand.

 Our client had arrived from Cuba and received humanitarian parole upon her entrance into the U.S. When she came to our office she was seeking assistance with both a temporary work permit and eventually a green card.
 We prepared her packages, and she received her green card without issue.
 Furthermore we saved her some money, as she was eligible to have some of her USCIS fees waived.